cicdops/awesome-ciandcd/README.md

 ciandcd
 =======
-A curated list of awesome tools for:
+Continuous Integration and Continuous Deliver

-continuous integration
+A curated list of awesome tools for： continuous integration
 continuous delivery
 software integration